3 Stocks That Could Hike Dividends In October

 If you’re looking for a potential addition to your income portfolio, then I can’t think of a better place to start.
 So without further delay, here’s what I’ve found this month…

 1. Starbucks (NYSE: SBUX) – You gotta love the fall.
 The air is suddenly crisp and the leaves begin to turn.
 The World Series gets underway.
 And cash generators like Starbucks reward their faithful shareholders with dividend hikes.

-The upscale coffee vendor raised its distributions to $0.25 from $0.20 per share in November 2016 and then to $0.30 in November 2017.
-Last year’s increase came a bit early (in August), lifting the payout to $0.36 per share.
-Perhaps management just couldn’t wait to surprise investors.
-At the time, it upped its capital return program by $10 billion, pledging to return $25 billion in capital to shareholders by the end of 2020.
+The ubiquitous coffee chain raised its distributions from $0.20 to $0.25 per share in November 2016 and then to $0.30 in November 2017.
+The 2018 hike lifted the payout to $0.36 per share.
+And then last year, it was boosted another 14% to $0.41.
+The company is well on track to meet its three-year goal of returning $25 billion in capital to shareholders by the end of 2020.

 Action To Take